-Starting from physical equations based on radiative transfer theory, we derive a new physically based mixing model that deals with the nonlinearities faced in urban environments.
-The derived linear-quadratic model only takes into account secondorder reflections, neglecting higher order interactions, which is very realistic given the range of values for reflectances (values between zero and one).
-Similar models were used in some unmixing approaches in the literature, for different types of scenes, but without any physical justification: orchards [15], [16], forests [17], and scenes composed of vegetation, water, and soil materials [18].
+Starting from physical equations based on radiative transfer theory, we derive a new physical based mixing model that deals with the non-linearities faced in urban environments.
+The derived linear-quadratic model only takes into account secondorder reflections, neglecting higher-order interactions, which is very realistic given the range of values for reflectances (values between 0 and 1).
+Similar models were used in some unmixing approaches in the literature, for different types of scenes, but without any physical justification: orchards [15], [16], forest [17] and scenes composed of vegetation, water and soil materials [18].
 The assumptions made on the mixing coefficients are not either physically justified in those works.
-In this paper, we propose the justification and validation of the linear-quadratic model in the presence of 3-D structures.
+In this paper we propose a justification and validation of the linear-quadratic model in presence of 3D structures.
 A substantiation of the possible assumptions concerning the mixing coefficients is also given.
 This work thus aims at giving a realistic model that could be used for unmixing methods.